What is pericardial effusion?

 Shock is a medical emergency.

-The symptoms of pericardial effusion can be like other health problems.
+The symptoms of pericardial effusion can similar to other health problems.
 Make sure to see your healthcare provider for a diagnosis.

 How is pericardial effusion diagnosed?

 The process starts with a medical history and a physical exam.
 Your healthcare provider will ask about your symptoms and past medical conditions.
-For symptoms of shock, it is important to find the cause quickly.
+For symptoms of shock, it's important to find the cause quickly.

 Tests may also be done, such as: